Welcome to the English homepage

 In 2017-2019, our Society participated in a large EU Interreg Danube project NETWORLD, commemorating WWI, preserving its heritage, and educating children and locals about the forgotten horrors of that war.
 We told about the refugees escaping the war in Galicia (now Southeastern Poland, Northeastern Slovakia, and Western Ukraine).
 We made education material for schools about this and in our museum we showed the locations where soldiers died and from where refugees came.
 The project has ended, but we are continuing to help locals finding information about where their ancestors fought, kept as POWs, or died.
 We show this in our museum as well, linking places and people throughout Central and Eastern Europe.

+Never did we imagine that this would happen again today.
 In WWI, thousands of these refugees ended up in small villages in our part of South Bohemia and elsewhere.

 Today, we have opened our hearts and houses again to help the refugees and stand in solidarity with Ukraine and its people.